srgilani/h2k_hpxml/docs/vscode.md

 ```

 ### Visual Studio Code
 [Visual Studio Code](https://code.visualstudio.com/) is an free to use editor that has a variety of publically created plug-ins.
-Some even support OpenStudio and EnergyPlus development.
+Some even support OpenStudio and EnergyPlus development which are included in this devcontainer by default.
 Click on the link above and install in on your computer.
 ## Configuration
 1. Launch vscode and install the following extenstions.
     * [Remote-Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)